Get Tech Tips

-So how do we make sense of these seemingly random sequences of alphabetical/numerical characters?
-Every manufacturer has developed its own “language” of sorts when it comes to their equipment.
+So, how do we make sense of these seemingly random sequences of alphabetical/numerical characters?
+All manufacturers have developed their own unique “languages” of sorts when it comes to their equipment.
 Let’s take a look at several different examples.

-Carrier: The first 2 numbers in the serial number indicate the week of the year the equipment was manufactured.
-The 3rd and 4th numbers indicate the year of manufacturing.
+Carrier: The first two numbers in the serial number indicate the week of the year the equipment was manufactured.
+The third and fourth numbers indicate the year of manufacturing.

-Goodman: The first 2 numbers in the serial number indicate the year of manufacturing.
-The 3rd and 4th numbers indicate the week of the year it was manufactured.
+Goodman: The first two numbers in the serial number indicate the year of manufacturing.
+The third and fourth numbers indicate the week of the year it was manufactured.

 Trane: Typically has the year of manufacturing printed elsewhere on the data tag

 Mitsubishi: The first number in the serial number indicates the year of manufacturing.
-The decade must be assumed. (an “8” could mean the equipment was manufactured in 2008, or 2018)
+You must assume the decade.
+(For example, an “8” could mean the equipment was manufactured in 2008 or 2018.)

-Always take a moment to familiarize yourself with the manufacturer model/serial number nomenclature.
+Always take a moment to familiarize yourself with the manufacturer's model/serial number nomenclature.
 The information you find will help you understand the system more fully and can help speed up the diagnosis/installation process.